How Do Online Prize Draws Work?

 Winner is informed

 Once a winning ticket has been chosen, a phone call, email or message on social media is used to inform the winner.
 A popular choice is contacting the winner LIVE on social media immediately after the winning ticket has been chosen.
-If the winner cannot be contacted then the raffle provider must do what they can to inform the winner over the coming days.
-Please check the Terms & Conditions of the raffle website to see if there is a cut off date for this in the circumstance that the winner cannot be contacted.
+If the winner cannot be contacted then the draw provider must do what they can to inform the winner over the next coming days.
+Please check the Terms & Conditions of the online prize draw website to see if there is a cut off date for this in the circumstance that the winner cannot be contacted.

 Skill Based Question